We are now accepting essay submissions for the 2022 round of the Strasser Prize! (Due Date: February 11, 2022)

 - The paper may be submitted electronically as a Word (.doc or .docx) file.
 The paper format is 12-point font, double-spaced.

-The competition occurs in the Spring semester each year.
+The 2022 competition occurs in the Spring semester (Due Date February 11th).
 The Honors Program will announce to the Honors student body, primarily through our blog and newsletter, when entries are being solicited.
 Check the Honors Program events and deadlines calendar for this year's deadline.

 The University Honors Program retains sole discretion in determining any and all winners and awarding the Strasser Prize.
 No prizes are guaranteed.